BUSINESS MODEL CANVAS BLUEPRINT

 The BMC provides the ability to visualise the key components, that according to the authors should exist.
 Those key components are as follows:

-Did you know Business Canvas Model (BCM) role into the overall Business Transformation?
+Did you know Business Model Canvas (BMC) role into the overall Business Transformation?

-The BCM has its place, but mainly for startups or new businesses that needs to develop its business model.
+The BMC has its place, but mainly for startups or new businesses that needs to develop its business model.
 It isn’t as useful in an existing business, and shows nothing about implementation.
 However, it is one of the building blocks and a blueprint in HOBA® when the Organisation is changing its business model and is covered in our training along with all the other fully-editable templates plus more.